 Add a Web-Based Email Service to Google Chrome for Handing Email Links

-If the email service you want to use by default is not yet in the list:
+If the email service you want to use by default is not yet in the list, add it as a mail handler:

-- Open the Handlers settings in Google Chrome
+- Open the Handlers settings in Google Chrome.
+(See above.)

 - If the service you want to use is listed under Blocked, click the × next to it.